 Yet the NPS question by itself doesn’t tell the full story.
 It doesn’t tell you why promoters are loyal to you, or what it’d take to turn detractors into promoters.

-Instead, that’s the task of driver questions — follow-up questions that dig deeper into your customers’ sentiment to tease out which touchpoints or transactions led to their number on the scale.
+Instead, that’s the task of driver questions — follow-up questions that dig deeper into your customers’ sentiments to tease out which touchpoints or transactions led to their number on the scale.

 Finding out what drives customer loyalty can be as simple as: